DoubleNegation/CompactOres/src/main/resources/assets/compactores/default_config/config_readme.txt

             Allowed scopes: global, local, ore
             Function: Enables a new, experimental method of generating compact ores.
 This fixes the long-standing problem that some ores near chunk boundaries can't generate as compact ores.
-This also allows for and automatically enables retrogen of compact ores.
+This also allows for and automatically enables retrogen of compact ores (see retrogen option).
-                      Warning: Switching from the stable to the experimental generator in an existing world will lead to generation of additional compact ores in all already generated chunks.
+                      Warning: Switching from the stable to the experimental generator in an existing world will lead to generation of additional compact ores in all already generated chunks, even if retrogen is disabled.
+     - retrogen
+            Type: boolean
+            Required: no
+            Default: true
+            Allowed scopes: global, local, ore
+            Function: If the experimental generator is in use, this option decides whether compact ores will be generated retroactively in already existing chunks or not.
+If the experimental generator is not in use, this option is ignored.
      - oreTexture
            Type: resource location
            Required: no